Angela Davis: Later academic career

 Davis was a lecturer at the Claremont Black Studies Center at the Claremont Colleges in 1975.
 Attendance at the course she taught was limited to 26 students out of the more than 5,000 on campus, and she was forced to teach in secret because alumni benefactors did not want her to indoctrinate the general student population with Communist thought.
 College trustees made arrangements to minimize her appearance on campus, limiting her seminars to Friday evenings and Saturdays, "when campus activity is low".

 Her classes moved from one classroom to another and the students were sworn to secrecy.
 Much of this secrecy continued throughout Davis's brief time teaching at the colleges.
 In 2020 it was announced that Davis would be the Ena H. Thompson Distinguished Lecturer in Pomona College's history department, welcoming her back after 45 years.

 Davis taught a women's studies course at the San Francisco Art Institute in 1978 and was a professor of ethnic studies at the San Francisco State University from at least 1980 to 1984; she taught political science courses there until 1990.
-She was a professor in the History of Consciousness and the Feminist Studies departments at the University of California, Santa Cruz and Rutgers University from 1991 to 2008.
+She was a professor in the History of Consciousness and the Feminist Studies departments at the University of California, Santa Cruz, from 1991 to 2008.
 Since then, she has been a distinguished professor emerita.

 Davis was a distinguished visiting professor at Syracuse University in the spring of 1992 and October 2010, and was the Randolph Visiting Distinguished Professor of philosophy at Vassar College in 1995.

 In 2014, Davis returned to UCLA as a regents' lecturer.
 She delivered a public lecture on May 8 in Royce Hall, where she had given her first lecture 45 years earlier.

-In 2016, Davis was awarded an honorary Doctor of Humane Letters in Healing and Social Justice from the California Institute of Integral Studies in San Francisco during its 48th annual commencement ceremony.
+In 2016, Davis was awarded an honorary Doctor of Humane Letters in Healing and Social Justice from the California Institute of Integral Studies in San Francisco.

+In 2025, Davis was awarded an Honorary Doctorate in Letters from the University of Cambridge.
+Davis was also honored in 2025 with the José Muñoz Award given by CLAGS (The Center for LGBTQ Studies) at the CUNY Graduate Center.
+The award honors an LGBTQ community leader or activist for their advocacy.